hklee93/CSE422_Lab1_Preemption_Monitoring_Framework/README.md

 # # Spring 2018 :: CSE 422S Lab 1 - Preemption Monitoring Framework
-This lab shows some ways to perform monitoring tasks, using kernel modules, scheduler notifications, and file system operations to communicate information betweeen user-space and kernel-space.
+This lab shows some ways to perform monitoring tasks, using kernel modules, scheduler notifications, and file system operations to communicate information between user-space and kernel-space.

 # # Objectives
 1. Use a kernel module to dynamically add code to a running kernel.